 Introduction: Strongyloides stercoralis is a soil-transmitted nematode that is estimated to infect between 3 million to 100 million people per year worldwide, particularly in South-East Asia, African, and Western Pacific regions of the world2-3.
 In the United States (US), the majority of confirmed cases are seen in immigrants4.
 However, cases have been seen in areas of Southeastern United States, particularly where poor sanitation provides a suitable environment for Strongyloides stercoralis4.
 Patients may present with cutaneous or gastrointestinal symptoms.
 Additionally, patients can be asymptomatic in up to 60% of cases.
 In such cases, often the only clinical clue is eosinophilia.
 Asymptomatic carrier state increases the risk of developing Strongyloidiasis hyperinfection syndrome leading to systemic sepsis and end-organ failure5.
 Due to the overall low prevalence of disease in the United States and unique geographical distribution within the US, physicians may overlook Stronglyoidies steroralis as a possible diagnosis.
 This oversight could result in delay of appropriate treatment and adverse patient outcomes.

-Case History/Examination: 73-year-old Hispanic male with significant past medical history of alcohol dependence thiamine deficiency, and B12 deficiency is brought to the emergency department by his ex-wife due to abnormal behavior.
+Case History/Examination: 73-year-old Hispanic male with significant past medical history of alcohol dependence, thiamine deficiency, and B12 deficiency is brought to the emergency department by his ex-wife due to abnormal behavior.
 She states that the patient has been talking to himself and hallucinating, making statements like “there are dead people inside me”.
 Per secondary report, the patient has been experiencing audiovisual hallucinations and responding to internal stimuli, often seen talking to himself and swatting in the air.
 In addition to the psychiatric symptoms, a ROS significant is significant for weigh loss of 20 pounds over the past 3 months.
 He reports decreased appetite, fatigue, and difficulty sleeping.
 He denied any abdominal pain, nausea, diarrhea, melena, or hematochezia.
 He denied cough, dysphagia, early satiety.
 He admits to cocaine and methamphetamine use for the past 3 years and drinking several beers daily.
-Pertinent additional past medical history is significant for a cerebral vascular accident (CVA in 2020 with residual memory and cognitive deficits exacerbated his chronic cocaine methamphetamine use.
+Pertinent additional past medical history is significant for a cerebral vascular accident (CVA) in 2020 with residual memory and cognitive deficits exacerbated his chronic cocaine methamphetamine use.
 Chart review revealed no history of psychiatric diagnosis or treatment for polysubstance abuse.

 On examinations vital signs are unremarkable.
 Pertinent physical exam findings included a cachectic Hispanic male with poor dentition.
 Cardiopulmonary exam was unremarkable.
 Neurological exam displayed clear and coherent speech with no gross neurological deficits.
 He was alert and oriented to person, place, and time.
 He was alert and oriented to person, place, and time.
 Psychiatric exam revealed appropriate mood and affect.